Shifted Witten classes and topological recursion: Exponential integrals

-where $g$ and $h$ are polynomials, the latter with distinct critical points $a \in \mathfrak{a}$ which are all non-degenerate, and $\Gamma$ is a path in $\C$.
+where $g$ and $h$ are polynomials and $\Gamma$ is a path in $\C$.
+In addition, we require that $ h $ has finitely many critical points which are all non-degenerate, and we denote the set of critical points by $ \mathfrak a $.
 In order to make sense of the above integral, the integration cycle $\Gamma$ should represent an element of the relative homology $H_1(\C, \C_{-T};\Z)$ for very large $T$, where we set

 A basis for the relative homology $H_1(\C, \C_{-T};\Z)$ that is best suited for computations of the asymptotic expansion of $I$ is given by the Lefschetz thimbles.
 Such a basis $(\Gamma_a)_{a \in \mathfrak{a}}$ of $H_1(\C, \C_{-T};\Z)$ is indexed by the critical point of $h$, and it is defined as follows: